danielsundermeier/sensorNode/README.md

 ## Sensors

-Temperature - check
+* Temperature - check
-Humidity - check
+* Humidity - check
-Motion - waiting for delivery
+* Motion - waiting for delivery
-Light - check
+* Light - check

 ## LED

-MQTT controlled LED
+* MQTT controlled RGB LED

 ## MQTT

-Sending Sensor values - check
+* Sending Sensor values - check
-Recieving commands for the LED
+* Recieving commands for the LED

 ## Webserver

-changing Hostname - check
+* changing Hostname - check
-mDNS nor working (Hostname.local)
+* mDNS nor working (Hostname.local)
+* Style

 ## OTA

-Does not work correctly
+* Does not work correctly

 ## Settings

-save Hostname permanently - check save other settings
+* save Hostname permanently - check
+* save other settings
-Multiple Wifi Networks
+* Multiple Wifi Networks
-MQTT IP, User, Password, Command Topic, State Topic Available Sensors
+* MQTT IP, User, Password, Command Topic, State Topic
+* Available Sensors

 ## Board

-Like the ESPURNA-Board without the Relay ( and POW?) but with header pins for the GPIO Pins of the esp12 to connect the sensors
+* Like the ESPURNA-Board without the Relay ( and POW?) but with header pins for the GPIO Pins of the esp12 to connect the sensors

 ## Enclosure

-Similar to an in-wall switch or motionsensor 3D printed
+* Similar to an in-wall switch or motionsensor 3D printed